pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 - ``--localstatedir``: Set the state directory where containers are mounted.
-This is a particularly important option for administrators installing Singularity on a shared file system.
+This is a particularly important option for administrators installing Apptainer on a shared file system.
 The ``--localstatedir`` should be set to a directory that is present on each individual node.

-- ``-b``: Build Singularity in a given directory.
+- ``-b``: Build Apptainer in a given directory.
 By default this is ``./builddir``.

 -------------
 Configuration
 -------------

-Singularity is configured using files under ``etc/apptainer`` in your ``--prefix``, or ``--syconfdir`` if you used that option with ``mconfig``.
+Apptainer is configured using files under ``etc/apptainer`` in your ``--prefix``, or ``--syconfdir`` if you used that option with ``mconfig``.
 In a default installation from source without a ``--prefix`` set you will find them under